– By J.W. Fox –

 As with the first movie, the jaeger training program resembles a high school, with petty posturing, bullies, and a complete lack of maturity or professionalism.
 The best and brightest they are not.
 The few and the proud, not really.
 Most of the pilots are cocky, spoiled brats under eighteen years of age.
 The rationale is that younger audiences better relate to characters that are near their age and act like them.
 At least, that is the theory of why we are watching kids fight in giant multi-billion dollar robots.
 Otherwise it makes no sense.
 Where are all the other jaeger pilots?
 Seriously…

 Okay, enough bashing the movie.
-We get it, it was a bad movie.
+You get it, it was a bad movie.
 So what?
 Why should we waste any more time or thought on it?

 For one, its mediocre box office performance is likely to discourage production companies from making any more robot or kaiju movies.
 Godzilla and the monsterverse may be able to save it but its movies haven’t exactly lit the world on fire either.
 It would be a shame to see two awesome sci-fi tropes, giant fighting mechs and kaiju, fade behind a parade of superhero movies and Star Wars.
 We want more sci-fi, not less.